kkx7787/Readme_Test/README.md

 # Chameleon-Platform
 > Platform for Chameleon

 It's an execution platform that simplifies the testing and deployment of AI models.

-Supports the ability to compare the execution results of multiple AI models, provides a marketplace system for developers and users to access and utilize various AI models, and sells virtual goods.
+It supports the ability to compare the execution results of multiple AI models, and provides a marketplace system selling virtual goods for developers and users to access and utilize various AI models.

 |Create Model|
 |---|